bashonregardless/bashonregardless/README.md

 - 👋 Hi, I’m @bashonregardless
 - 👀 I’m interested in building on top of my existing knowledge of computers and learning new things along the way.
-- 🌱 I’m currently learning UNIX, bash, networking, automation etc.
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on any interesting project in infrastructure.
+- 💞️ I’m looking to collaborate on.
 - 📫 How to reach me ...

 <!---